leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-9/01.png)

-## Section 10: Create the Data Portal for the SalesOrder Spreadsheet
+## Section 10: Creating the Data Portal for the SalesOrder Spreadsheet

 *In this section:*